-Link (org email required) – Same as the ‘email required’ one just instead of people, it needs the email of organization.
+- Link (org email required) – Same as the ‘email required’ one just instead of people, it needs the email of the organization.

 - Further, you get the time limit option where you can add the time limit and then ‘restrict attempts’ which will get disabled automatically if you select share form anonymous.

 That’s it!
-Here we conclude our article – on how to share google forms with users.
+Here we conclude our article – on how to share Google forms with users.
 I hope this quick-read article was easy to grasp and understand.
-ExtendedForms is one of the top-rated and used add-ons of Google Forms and is a better alternative to Quilgo.
+ExtendedForms is one of the top-rated and used add-ons of Google Forms and is a better alternative to timer apps.

 So, if you are using the app already go with the second way to share Google Forms.
-However, if you have not tried the app yet, I would recommend you to give it a try.
-The app has really cool features and more are yet to come.
+However, if you have not tried the app yet, I would recommend you give it a try.
+The app has some really cool features.

 (Please note that this topic is solely based on how you can share your whole Google forms with users/respondents.
 Not about how you can share Google form responses.)